Your input needed to develop Technology Action Plan

 As part of this effort, and to ensure a plan that accurately reflects the need across the area, the Tri-County Broadband Alliance is asking every individual, business, and community organizations in the area to take 10 minutes and fill out the short survey for your county:

 “Broadband connectivity is essential in order for community members to access tools that help shape our local online presence,” said Conley Rasor, a radio announcer at the Big Bend Radio stations in Alpine.
 “Online access has opened a new frontier for local businesses, academic institutions, governments and aspiring individuals to explore.
 With broadband connectivity, our community has the opportunity to share our stories with the world.”

-The Technology Action Plan, which will be developed by leveraging Connected Nation’s Connected Community Engagement Program, will be shaped by the information provided by local stakeholders.
-The Connected Program has been used in over 600 communities across the country to develop county or regional-specific Technology Action Plans that have both short term and long-term broadband solutions.
+The Technology Action Plan will be shaped by the information provided by local stakeholders.
+The Connected Program has been used in more than 600 communities across the country to develop county or regional-specific Technology Action Plans that have both short term and long-term broadband solutions.

 Jessica Denson, Communications Director

 About Connected Nation Texas: CN Texas is a local division of the national nonprofit Connected Nation.
 Our mission is to improve lives by providing innovative solutions that expand access to and increase the adoption and use of broadband (high-speed internet) and its related technologies for all people.
 Everyone belongs in a Connected Nation.

 Connected Nation works with consumers, local community leaders, states, technology providers, and foundations to develop and implement technology expansion programs with core competencies centered on a mission to improve digital inclusion for people and places previously underserved or overlooked.
 For more information, please visit: connectednation.organd follow Connected Nation on Facebookand Twitter.